Black Friday 2019 Amazon deals: $129 AirPods, $22 Echo Dot, $250 iPad and more savings

 Vizio's 2019 P-Series Quantum TV cost $1,400 when it debuted earlier this year.
 Amazon's current deal saves $521 off Amazon's regular price, bringing this TV down to under $900.
 That's even lower than its September sale price of $998.
 You'll get 4K HDR, a nice 65-inch display and smarts for Apple HomeKit, AirPlay and Alexa and Google voice commands.
 We haven't reviewed this model yet, but CNET's David Katzmaier loved its 2018 predecessor.
 Need an even bigger screen?
 There's also an option to purchase the 75-inch model for $1,498, an $800 discount.

-Note: This deal will return by Black Friday.
-Read our Bose QuietComfort 35 II review.

-If you're looking for some extra room for your Instant Pot culinary pursuits, the Instant Pot's Duo 7-in-1 model wis $65 for Black Friday.
+If you're looking for some extra room for your Instant Pot culinary pursuits, the Instant Pot's Duo 7-in-1 model is $65 for Black Friday.
 This deal, though, is only available for the day.

-Note: Excellent Instant Pot deals like this one will return for Black Friday.

 Amazon deals that have expired (but are likely to return)